mateenbee/Transaction_Processor_Dispatcher/README.md

+> ⚠️ **Note**: This project is a **template** implementation of a Dispatcher-Performer model using UiPath's REFramework.
+It serves as a starting point and requires customization to match specific business systems, APIs, data formats, and error-handling needs.

 # 📦 Transaction Processor - Dispatcher (UiPath REFramework)

 This is the **Dispatcher component** of the Transaction Processor project built using UiPath's **Robotic Enterprise Framework (REFramework)**.